 Challenge number Detail of challenge 1 Narrowing the attainment gap - assessments indicate that reading, writing and mathematics attainment for some disadvantaged pupils is below non-disadvantaged pupils.
 2 Special Educational Needs and Disabilities - disadvantaged SEND pupils and low prior attainers are one of the most vulnerable groups.
-50% of our disadvantaged pupils are SEND or low prior attainers.
+50% of our SEND pupils are disadvantaged.
 3 Health and wellbeing - assessments and observations indicate that the lasting effects of the pandemic continue to have an adverse impact on the wellbeing of some of our disadvantaged pupils compared with other pupils.
 These findings are supported by national studies.
 Therefore, some pupils in receipt of the Pupil Premium require personal, social and emotional support.
 4 Financial constraints - socially disadvantaged pupils are less likely to engage in extra-curricular activities and educational visits which limits their opportunities and participation in extension work.
 5 Attendance and punctuality issues - some disadvantaged pupils have low rates of attendance compared with non-disadvantaged pupils.